jeffbean/dbackups/README.md

 This will try to dump and upload all enabled databases in the config file.
 This is meant as a first step towards having python schedule its own cron and run as a systemd/init service.

+## dbackups_cli

+This command that is configured to be in your runtime path will allow for some extensible actions.

+To run just an on demand backup of a database in the configuration file run the following:

+    dbackups_cli backup example-db

+To clone from one database to another you can use the clone command:

+    dbackups_cli clone <dev-host> <dev_port> <dev_user> example-db

+You can also specify a password with this command.

+As of today the DB that you want to clone from needs to be in the ```database config``` file!

 ### Cron Script
 Create a similar cron script in `/etc/cron.daily/`